 Tim has long been a champion for Australia’s champion and heritage trees and his new leadership role for Avenues of Honour is such a bonus.

 Glenn enjoyed the role of Director of TREENET for 9 years, from January 2013 through to December 2021.

-In a past life, Glenn has a background as a former school teacher and adult educator; followed by a professional career in local government as a Natural Resources Officer and personal involvement in the care and conservation of natural areas for over 30 years.
+In a past life, Glenn has a background as a former school teacher and adult educator; followed by professional career in local government as a Natural Resources Officer and personal involvement in the care and conservation of natural areas for over 30 years.